dacracot/BirdNET-BarChart/README.md

 	* Run queries to get celestial data.
 	* Load the database with the observed species and celestial data.
 	* Extract the database data to XML.
-	* Transform XML using XSLT to produce a charts and tables.
+	* Transform XML using XSLT to produce charts and tables.

 ### Dependencies: